manuelbua/uracer-kotd/README.md

 Historically, the project has been developed within the Eclipse IDE, thus the integrated toolchain has been used to easily make use of hot-swapping Java code.

 For this release i completely scratched that and refactored the dependencies as well, switching to a *Gradle-based* build.

+### Resources

+I'm providing also the original resource data (`uracer-desktop/data-src`) that has been used to produce the final resources that can be found in the directory `uracer-desktop/res/data`: the reason for this is to let you see how that data has been produced.

+Since i'm not sure the scripts there can still be used to produce valid resources, this is why i'm also providing them within this repository as well.

 ### Prerequisites